 - Tap the three lines in the top left corner

 - Search for 'Sonos' using the Skills search icon in the top right of your screen

 - You'll then need to link your Sonos and Amazon accounts.
 You'll be redirected to Sonos' homepage in order to sign into your Sonos account.

 - Give permission to allow Alexa to control your Sonos system.
 Press 'Okay' then 'Continue'

 - A new window will pop up that says: "To continue, close this window to discover devices you can control with Alexa."
 Hit the 'X' in the top right-hand corner.

 - Tap 'Discover Devices'.
 This will search your home network for all compatible Sonos speakers.

 - All your speakers should now be listed and you can send music, etc to them via an Alexa device.
 Be sure to say the room name if your asking Alexa to play music on a Sonos device that isn't the Sonos One or Sonos Beam.

 How Alexa works on Sonos

-What you don't get is the Sonos speaker talking back to you.
-Alexa effectively becomes the Sonos controller, the Sonos speaker itself does not become a voice assistant.
+For Sonos speakers without Alexa built-in, so the Play:1, Play:3, Play:5, Playbase and Playbar, you won't them talking back to you as you would with Amazon Echo or the Sonos Beam or Sonos One.
+Instead, Alexa effectively becomes the Sonos controller, the Sonos speaker itself does not become a voice assistant.